-On February 16, 2022, the Governing Board of the University approved as per Certification No. 106 of the fiscal year June 30, 2022, that the effective date of the closing of the System for new employees and non-vested participants will be October 31, 2022.
-It is expected that the new defined contribution plan will be implemented on November 1, 2022.
+On February 16, 2022, the Governing Board of the University approved by Certification No. 106 of the fiscal year June 30, 2022, that the effective date of the closing of the System for new employees and non-vested participants will be October 31, 2022.
+It was expected that the new defined contribution plan would be implemented on November 1, 2022.